GispoCoding/eip-peltomappi/docs/python.md

 * pull: Pulls changes from the Mergin Server to the local composition
 * push: Pushes the local composition with its changes to the Mergin Server
 * subprojects-match-template: Updates the configuration files of each subproject to match the template
+* subprojects-export-csv: Exports user data of each subproject to csv files

 ### Examples